top of page

 Tips for Managing New Art Without the Mess

-• Display favorites on a rotating gallery wall or fridge space.
+• Display the favorites on a rotating gallery wall or a fridge section dedicated to current work.

-For more ideas on keeping art manageable, check out our post 7 Trendy Ways to Display Kids Art.
+For more display ideas, see our post 7 Trendy Ways to Display Kids Art.

 Encouraging Creativity Beyond Screens